vslutov/router-middleware/README.md

 import { routerMiddleware } from '@vslutov/router-middleware'
 ```

-Now you can disbatch a batch of actions with history methods:
+Now you can dispatch a batch of actions with history methods:
 ```js
 store.dispatch([setSomeValues(value), push(someUrl)])
 ```